rvm-sh/rvm/README.md

 > Currently only supports bash on linux

 > [!CAUTION]
-> Not ready for production use, functions may not yet work
+> Not ready for production use, functions may not yet have been implemented or even work

 ## Introduction and Motivations